smashiat/geography/README.md

 # geography
-structured experiments to test how geographic context (where an image appears to be taken) influences model interpretation and outputs
+Structured experiments to test how geographic context (where an image appears to be taken) influences model interpretation and outputs